chrisbetze/recipe-app-api/README.md

 The base permissions for an organization is the **default** repository permission that apply to all members of an organization when accessing any of the organization's repositories.
 Base permissions do not apply to outside collaborators.

-We have set the base permission to **No Permission**.
+We have set the base permission to **Read**.

-This means that in order to give an organization member access to your repository, you’ll need to **add them to teams** or make them collaborators on individual repositories.
+This means that in order to give an organization member aditional access to your repository, you’ll need to **add them to teams** or make them collaborators on individual repositories.

 For more information, see [Repository roles for an organization](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization).